-January 2018 - June 2018 M.Sc.
-Bioscience Fourth Semester Paper III (Special Paper-A) Parasitology type] will be Each theory paper will have 5 questions of equal marks.
-First question [Multiple choice type or short answer type] will be based on all units [complete syllabus] with no internal choice, whereas remaining questions will be unit wise having internal choice within each unit.
-Unit-I Parasites and parasitism.
+January 2019 - June 2019 M.Sc.
+Bioscience Fourth Semester Paper III (Special Paper-A) Parasitology covering who answered in tw answered in a aper will have questions divided into four sections, A, B, C & D. Section A will have 20 MCQ of 1 mark each e syllabus.
+Section B will have 8 very short answer questions, two from each unit, of 2 marks each to b vo to three lines.
+Section C will have 8 questions, two from each unit, of 3 marks each.
+The question has to boot 75 words.
+Section D will have 4 questions, one from each unit with internal choice, of 5 marks each.
+The be answered in about 150 words Unit-I Parasites and parasitism.
 The Infection process: Modes of Parasite transmission, invasion, migration within host, maintaining station, obtaining nutrients and resisting host attack.
 Concept of Disease: Inflammation and Repair, Degeneration, Necrosis.
 Mechanism of Disease transmission with particular reference to vectors.
 Vector control measures.
-Unit-II General organization and life cycle patterns of Protozoa; Epidemiology, pathogenesis, diagnosis and control of major human diseases, such as-Malaria, Leishmaniasis and Trypanosomiasis.
+Unit-II General organization and life cycle patterns of Protozoa; Epidemiology, pathogenesis, diagnosis and control of major human diseases, such as- Malaria, Leishmaniasis and Trypanosomiasis.
 Unit-III General organization and life cycle patterns of Trematodes and Cestodes; Epidemiology, pathogenesis, diagnosis and control of major human diseases, such as- Schistosomiasis and Hydatidosis.
 Arthopod- related ectoparasitic diseases: Ticks, mites and flies.
 Unit-IV General Organization and life cycle patterns of Acanthocephala and Nematoda; Epidemiology, pathogenesis, diagnosis and control of major nematode diseases, such as- Ascariasis, Ancylostomiasis and Filariasis.
 Biology of plant parasitic nematodes.
-Lab Cours se: 1.
+Lab Cours 5e: 1.
 Identification and comments on permanent mounts of parasitic organisms 2.
 Host examination for parasites; preparation of permanent slides and identification 3.
 Histology/Histopathology/Histochemistry by routine and differential staining 4.
 Biochemistry of parasites and pathophysiology of the hosts 5.
-Root knot nematodes: Extraction and isolation (Cobb's sieving and decantation method and Baerman's Funnel technique), preparation of perennial pattern mounts 6.
-7. Detection of blood parasites: Malarial parasite Macroscopic and microscopic examination of stool samples, concentration methods Recommended Books: KD Chatterjee Parasitology (Protozoology and Helminthology) in Relation to Clinical Medicine.
-Ed.
-KD Chatterjee, 236 pages, 1973
+Root knot nematodes: Extraction and isolation (Cobb's sieving and decantation method and Baerman's Funnel technique), preparation of perennial pattern mounts Detection of blood parasites: Malarial parasite 6.
+7. Macroscopic and microscopic examination of stool samples, concentration methods

-TC Cheng General Parasitology.
+KD Chatterjee Parasitology (Protozoology and Helminthology) in Relation to Clinical Medicine.
+9th Ed.
+KD Chatterjee, 236 pages, 1973 TC Cheng General Parasitology.
 Second Ed., Academic Press College Division, University of California, 827 pages, 1986 CKJ Panicker Textbook of Medical Parasitology.
 Jaypee Brothers, Medical Publishers, 248 pages, 2007 TV Rajan Textbook of Medical Parasitology.
 BI Publications, New Delhi, 2009 D Rollinson, and SI Hay, Advances in Parasitology; Volumes 1 to 78, Elsevier, 1963-2012.
 Ed.
 JD Smyth and DW The Physiology of Trematodes.
 Academic Press, Second Edition, 446 pages, 1983 Halton DJ Wyler, Ed.
 Modern Parasite Biology: Cellular, Immunological and Molecular Aspects.
 WH Freeman and Company, New York, 2003